810Teams/clubs-and-events-backend/_readme/api/generator.md

 - Token is required.
 - The current user must be a deputy leader of the event that the join key in created in, otherwise, a status code of `400` will be returned.
 - The value of the `key` field must only consist of alphabetical characters and numbers, otherwise, a status code of `400` will be returned.
+- If the join key for a certain event already exists, a status code of `400` will be returned.

 ### Delete Join Key